dhanu0510/Regex-tool/README.md

 # Regex-tool
-Regex tool, which take input as a regular expression and text data and gives the output of matched data.
+Regex tool, which take input as a regular expression and text data and give the output that matched with regular expression.